Entry Requirements

-GCSE Grade 6 in Science and Maths with an average points score of 5.7 or above.
+GCSE Grade 6 in Science and Maths and grade 4 in English with an average points score of 6 or above.

 This course is aimed at students who:

-Would like to progress on to study Physics or another STEM based subject at university
+Would like to progress on to study Physics or another STEM based subject at university.
+Or alternatively would like to gain a higher level apprenticeship in engineering or science.

-Who enjoy problem solving and can work logically
+Enjoy maths, problem solving and can work in a logical manner.

 Mechanics: Forces, motion, energy and the links between them.